IamBugs/obsidian-css-snippets/callouts/scrollableCalloutsREADME.md

 ---

-## Further customization
+# Further customization

 You can always add or subtract new line count categories.
 To do this, open the .css file in a program like Visual Studio Code.

+### Step 1
-1. Copy and paste the following code in it, just under the list of similar looking code.
+Copy and paste the following code in it, just under the list of similar looking code.

 ```
 .callout[data-callout-metadata*="#line-{X}"] .callout-content {